-After you have configured the servers to support the backup process, schedule backups using the Management Dashboard in the Cisco Vision Director software.
+After you configure the servers to support the backup process, schedule backups using Management Dashboard in the Cisco Vision Director software.

 Note: We recommend that you schedule backups while the Cisco Vision Director servers are not actively running scripts or performing other event processing.